Embryonal rhabdomyosarcoma: Etiology

 Embryonal rhabdomyosarcoma results from copy number alterations as well as mutations in the RAS pathway.
-Genomic patterns associated with ERMS include the gains in chromosomes 8, 2, 11, 12, 13, and/or 20 and losses in chromosomes 10 and 15.
+Genomic patterns associated with ERMS include the gains in chromosomes 8, 2, 11, 12, 13, and 20 and losses in chromosomes 10 and 15.
 Another common genomic alteration is loss of heterozygosity at chromosome 11p, the short arm of chromosome 11.
 It is believed that some of the identifying genetic mutations that can cause ERMS include p53 loss, RAS pathway activation, MYOD1 mutations.
 Patients in the fusion-negative group had different genetic mutation profiles than those in the fusion-positive group.

 Focusing on the fusion negative population, it was shown that the most fusion-negative tumors were caused by RAS isoform mutations.
 Approximately 50% of ERMS is associated with RAS mutations, with NRAS mutations more common in adolescent cases and HRAS and KRAS mutations occurring in 70% of infant cases.
 Embryonal rhabdomyosarcoma is commonly driven by a mutation in the RAS family of proto-oncogenes, creating a powerful signal which is now known to promote tumor growth by preventing muscle lineage progression by blocking expression of the transcription factor myogenin.
 Inhibition of this signaling pathway with a cancer medication, trametinib, has been recently shown to overcome this differentiation block and reduce tumor progression in animal models of embryonal rhabdomyosarcoma.

 Tumor suppressor gene mutations, such as TP53 mutations, were shown in about 13% in the mutations and MYOD1 mutations were seen in about 3% of the mutations.
 Tumor suppressors signal the cell to stop the cell cycle and start apoptosis, known as programmed cell death, when the cell senses damage or irregular cell cycle growth patterns.
 Approximately 10% of ERMS cases include a loss of function mutation at TP53, which results in anaplasia, poor cellular differentiation that can be identified through nuclei that are larger and darker-colored than normal.
 An international study of more than 600 people with RMS showed worst outcomes in cases with anaplasia, regardless of fusion-status.

-Predisposing Conditions
+Predisposing conditions

 Genetic conditions such as Gorlin syndrome, neurofibromatosis type 1, Beckwith-Wiedemann syndrome, Li-Fraumeni syndrome, Noonan syndrome, Costello syndrome, and DICER1 syndrome have been shown to predispose individuals to embryonal rhabdomyosarcoma.
 Risk factors associated with embryonal rhabdomyosarcoma include cigarette smoking, older age of birth parent, x-ray exposure, and maternal drug use.
 Of note, the development of Noonan syndrome, Costello syndrome, and neurofibromatosis type 1 are RASopathies, associated with mutations in the RAS cell signaling pathway.
-ERMS caused by genetically inherited mutations is cannot be morphologically distinguished from spontaneously acquired ERMS.
+ERMS caused by genetically inherited mutations cannot be morphologically distinguished from spontaneously acquired ERMS.